Rexaintreal/LeetCohort/README.md

 ## About

 LeetCohort is a free coding practice platform focused on Python Solve problems, earn points, and compete on the leaderboard.
-Built as part of the Axiom YSWS program.
+Built as part of the Axiom YSWS (HackClub) program.

 ---

 ## Live Demo

 Try it out at [leetcohort.pythonanywhere.com](https://leetcohort.pythonanywhere.com/)
-> **Note:** Hack Club OAuth is currently unavailable on the hosted version due to PythonAnywhere domain restrictions.
-A whitelist request has been submitted.
+> **Note:** Hack Club OAuth is currently unavailable on the hosted version due to PythonAnywhere domain restrictions [[Allowed Sites](https://www.pythonanywhere.com/whitelist/)].
+A whitelist request has been submitted (Mailed them).
 For now, please use Google or GitHub to sign in.

 ---